Power Gauge Report is an investing newsletter run by Marc Chaikin.

 1) Here's My Proof Of Purchase

-You either find people that are making money from their reviews and won't tell you the truth about it or you'll find people that just don't know what they're talking about.
+Either you find people who are making money from their reviews and won't tell you the truth about it, or you'll find people who just don't know what they're talking about.

-I actually bought this newsletter and I'm not receiving compensation from my review.
+I actually bought this newsletter, and I'm not receiving compensation for my review.

-This is going to be a honest look into this newsletter.
+This is going to be an honest look at this newsletter.

 Now that we've gotten that out of the way, let's get started with the review.